 Do you have any of the following symptoms?

-- Pain around the pelvis
+- Hip pain and/or pain around the pelvis

 - Pain down the legs

-- Bladder control problems (accidental leaks, frequency)
+- Bladder control problems (urinary incontinence, accidental leaks, urgency and/or frequency)

 The unfortunate reality of pregnancy is that the many changes occurring to the female body during pregnancy sometimes result in pain or dysfunction within the pelvic, low back, and abdominal regions – limiting function and resulting in an unpleasant prenatal/perinatal experience for mom.
 Research indicates that about half of all pregnant women experience back pain, with postural and hormonal changes responsible for much of the dysfunction plaguing this susceptible region.